How the world’s coolest companies win using bike fleets

 In recent years, hundreds of cities worldwide have rolled out bike share programs, putting bikes where people need them for short, fast trips.
 Now, dozens of companies, following the lead of Google, Apple, Facebook and LinkedIn, have their own bike fleets to help employees efficiently get around during the workday.

 Every day, millions of workers worldwide must move beyond their own office building for meetings, lunch, and errands.
 This often involves driving a car and finding parking; waiting for and taking a shuttle; or catching public transit and walking from the station or stop.

 Think of all that time wasted, not to mention the personal and environmental drain, simply to get around during the workday.

-Innovative companies, particularly in the tech sector, have improved efficiencies and quality of life through the addition of company-owned bike fleets.
+Innovative companies, in nearly every industry, have improved efficiencies and quality of life through the addition of company-owned bike fleets.
+Bikes have become a critical and cost-effective improvement to many corporate campuses and urban locations.
 Bikes have become a critical and cost-effective improvement to many corporate campuses and urban locations.

 When organizations provide bikes, people ride them.
 And when they ride them, the benefits start to roll in (pun intended!).

 First come the immediate time savings.
 Bikes have proven to be the fastest transportation available whenever congestion is an issue, even without parking issues.
 They are also ready to go when you are.
 No need to wait for the next shuttle, bus or train.

 Extensive research has shown that the second people get up and move around during the workday, their productivity increases.
 In addition, there’s no doubt that even just a minute or two of fresh air is a way to clear one’s head and enter a meeting refreshed.